vdx660/FinancialStrategyCalculator/README.md

 # Financial-Investment-Calculator
-This is MAUI based Financial Investment Calculator to compute how much investment you need in order to retire given Canada's financial difficulties
+This is a .NET MAUI based Financial Investment Calculator to compute how much investment you need to retire given Canada's financial difficulties